AWS IAM Best Practices – Least Privilege & MFA

 • Permissions associated with the AWS Root account cannot be restricted.

-• Do not generate the access keys, if not required
+• Do not generate the access keys, if not required.

 • If already generated and not needed, delete the access keys.

-• If access keys are needed, rotate (change) the access key regularly
+• If access keys are needed, rotate (change) the access key regularly.

-• Never share the Root account credentials or access keys, instead create IAM users or Roles to grant granular access
+• Never share the Root account credentials or access keys, instead create IAM users or Roles to grant granular access.

-• Enable AWS multifactor authentication (MFA) on the AWS account
+• Enable AWS multifactor authentication (MFA) on the AWS account — AWS now enforces MFA for all root users across all account types (as of June 2025).

 • Don’t use the AWS root account credentials to access AWS, and don’t share the credentials with anyone else.